 In times of change, difficulties are bound to arise.
-Psychologically and emotionally there are then three main reasons why we can sometimes find it difficult to decide how move forward.
+Psychologically and emotionally there are three main reasons why we can then sometimes find it difficult to decide how move forward.
 The first of these is called overthinking.

 As he dithers over whether “to be or not to be,” events move on around him until suddenly, oops!: “I am dead, Horatio.”